 dism /online /get-drivers /format:table > drivers.txt

 - Open the file drivers.txt and if you find some orphaned or duplicate drivers, note the corresponding oemxxx.inf files where xxx is a number.
 Ensure to keep at least the latest version of the driver if you still use the related device.
+I advise to use an editor like Sublime Text to sort the columns and lines of the file by driver name and version.

 - For each driver to delete, type the following command to really delete the driver (replace xxx by the relevant number):